Literacy & Numeracy Catch-Up

 As long as Catch-Up Funding continues to be available we will use it to sustain smaller class sizes for our children who have failed to reach the required standard in English and/or Maths.

-In Maths, funding will be spent to further develop the ‘Mastery’ approach to subject delivery, and the expected impact of this is to see greater understanding of mathematical processes, which will be evidenced through improved outcomes.
+In Maths, funding will be spent to further develop the ‘Mastery’ approach to subject delivery, and the expected impact of this is to see a greater understanding of mathematical processes, which will be evidenced through improved outcomes.